tgray017/tgray017.github.io/_posts/2019-10-25-learn_to_walk_before_you_run_code.markdown

 Bad idea.
 At least, the way I went about it was a bad idea.
 Googling a specific technical problem is a good idea if you have some notion of how the language you're trying to code the solution in works.
 That was not the case for me, but I went on googling away anyway.

 Obviously, syntax is key, and I knew none of it for JQuery or JS.
 Every time I found something on Stack Overflow that looked like it would solve my problem, it didn't, and I would spend hours trying to figure out why.
-I would actually get mad at the users on Stack Overflow who had answered the OP's question After about a week of banging my head against my keyboard, I finally figured it out.
+After about a week of banging my head against my keyboard, I finally figured it out.
 I don't even remember what the "aHA" moment was because I think I had blocked the whole miserable experience from my memory, but this is what ended up working for me:

 ```
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.4.1/jquery.min.js"></script>